Taffer/PyIgnition-python3/README.md

 [PyIgnition](https://launchpad.net/pyignition) page on Launchpad.
 Note that it doesn't seem to have been touched since 2010 though.

+Note that I use a maximum width of 132 characters (80 characters for block comments) with `flake8` in memory of ancient mainframe terminals.
+I've left inline comments going over 80 characters but reformatted the code to comply with normal `flake8` settings.

 # License

 This code continues to be released under the absurdly long [GNU GPL v3](LICENSE)